Nevada Counseling License Requirements

 4. Request and receive your CPC license.

-Licenses expire on January 1 each year and cost $150 to renew (as of September 2019).
-The renewal form is available online.
-Licensees must complete 20 hours of continuing education (CE) each year, including three hours of ethics training and two hours of suicide prevention.
+Licenses expire on January 1 each year and cost $450 to renew (as of December 2022).
+Licenses must be renewed online and licensees must complete 20 hours of continuing education (CEU) each year, including three hours of ethics training and two hours of suicide prevention.
 A maximum of 10 hours can be completed through distance and online education.

 Additional Counseling Careers and Licenses in Nevada